LinkedSoftwareDependencies/Documentation-Components.js/docs/getting_started/basics/workflow_js.md

 ## Overview

-In order to inject dependencies with Components.js, several elements are required:
+In order to inject dependencies with Components.js in non-TypeScript projects, several elements are required:

 1. Module file
 2. Component file